-This unique programme allows students to develop enterprising skills and undertake a paid internship with a local social enterprise.
+These unique internshops allows students to develop enterprising skills and undertake a paid internship with a local social enterprise.

-The Enterprising Internships Programme is open to all students at The University of Birmingham on an undergraduate or postgraduate degree.
-The internships take place over the summer vacation period and last for 4 weeks.
+The social enterprise internships scheme is open to all students at The University of Birmingham on an undergraduate or postgraduate degree.
+The internships take place over the summer vacation period and last for 20 working days.
 The majority of opportunities are based in and around Birmingham.

 Successful applicants will receive a bursary of £1,000 on completion of their internship.

 The deadline for all opportunities is Sunday 4 March 2018.

 Whilst students can apply to more than one internship opportunity, students are only permitted to accept to undertake ONE internship as part of the programme.
 Therefore careful consideration should be made, in terms of which internship opportunity(s) seem of most relevance and interest for you to apply to.

 - Altruist Enterprises, Marketing Executive Internship (PDF - 79KB)

 - Approachable Parenting, Psychological Research Assistant Internship (PDF - 88KB)